Nearshore Fishery Management Plan (NFMP)

 Personal Communications

-Lea, Robert N. Associate Marine Biologist.
+• Lea, Robert N. Associate Marine Biologist.
 Marine Resources Division, California Department of Fish and Game.
 Monterey, CA.

-Moser, Geoffrey.
+• Moser, Geoffrey.
 National Marine Fisheries Service.
 Southwest Fisheries Science Center.
 La Jolla, CA.

-Vetter, Russ.
+• Vetter, Russ.
 National Marine Fisheries Service.
 La Jolla, CA.

-Section 3: Regulations
+Section 3: Implementation and Regulations

-Section 4: Comments and Responses to Comments
+Section 4: Comments, and Responses to Comments

-Section IV, entitled "NFMP Comments and Response to Comments," contains the public comments received on the Nearshore Fishery Management Plan since May 9, 2002.
+This section contains the public comments received on the Nearshore Fishery Management Plan since May 9, 2002.
 Over 500 comments were received on the May 9, 2002 version of the proposed NFMP.
 The Department, on behalf of the Fish and Game Commission (Commission), prepared written responses to all these public comments submitted to the Commission regarding the proposed Nearshore Fishery Management Plan.

 Comments Received at Meetings and Hearings